spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/company-account-feature-walkthrough/company-account-feature-walkthrough.md

 </div>

-The `BusinessOnBehalfGui` module provides the `BusinessOnBehalfGuiAttachToCompanyButtonCustomerTableActionExpanderPlugin` plugin for the `Customer` module, and `CompanyUserTableAttachToBusinessUnitActionLinksExpanderPlugin` as well as `ReplaceDeleteButtonCompanyUserTableActionLinksExpanderPlugin` plugins for the `CompanyUserG` module.
-Also, `BusinessOnBehalfGui` takes user information from the `CompanyUser` module.
+The `BusinessOnBehalfGui` module provides the `BusinessOnBehalfGuiAttachToCompanyButtonCustomerTableActionExpanderPlugin` plugin for the `Customer` module and `CompanyUserTableAttachToBusinessUnitActionLinksExpanderPlugin`.
+It also provides the `ReplaceDeleteButtonCompanyUserTableActionLinksExpanderPlugin` plugins for the `CompanyUserG` module. `BusinessOnBehalfGui` will also take user information from the `CompanyUser` module.

 The following schema represents module relations of the Customer Login by Token feature: